 Contentment can be hard to find.
-Much of the time we seek it in relationships, achievements or material things.
-With meditation practice, we learn to relax with ourselves and appreciate simple human experiences.
-Difficult emotions and the challenges of life can be met with gentleness, mindfulness and openness.
-We learn to rest in nowness and explore how to work with impulse and emotion.
+Much of the time we search for contentment in things, achievements or relationships.
+With meditation and contemplation practice, we can relax with ourselves as we are and appreciate simple human experience.
+Difficult emotions and the challenges of life can be met with gentleness, mindfulness and inquisitiveness.

 Join us for this online course offered through Shambhala Online.
 We will watch the videorecordings of talks given by Eve Rosenthal, a senior teacher in Shambhala.
 Dave Garton will be our local online discussion leader.

 This five-week course is open to all.
 No previous experience with meditation is required.

 If you have questions about the program, please contact us: [email protected]

 PRICE: $155 Regular / $190 Patron / Offer your own amount (see our Generosity Policy below)

 To repeat this program with a 50% discount, enter “75” or “95” (for Regular or Patron) in “Offer your own amount.”
 Please note you are repeating in your registration comments.

 Please register at least 24 hours in advance to receive the Zoom link and course materials in time for the first session.